Skip to content

 Why use Active Hours?

-Setting active hours ensures your computer does not reboot in the middle of an important project.
-It keeps your work smooth while still keeping your system secure.
+Setting active hours means your computer won’t reboot in the middle of something important.
+This keeps your work flowing smoothly while still keeping your system secure.

 What happens when done?